Cengizism/decks/README.md

 ## Maintainer

-This project is maintained by [Cengiz Ulusoy](mailto:cengiz.ulusoy@alten.nl).
+This project is maintained by Cengizism.
 Feel free to contact for questions, feedback, or contributions.

 ## Stack

-The project is based on `NextJS`, `ReactJS`, `Microsoft Fluent`, and `TypeScript`.
+The project is based on `NextJS`, `ReactJS`, `Microsoft Fluent`, `TypeScript`, and SQLLite.

 ## Notes